In Japanese In German In French In Spanish In Russian In Chinese

-VB Decompiler is decompiler for programs (EXE, DLL or OCX) written in Visual Basic 5.0 and 6.0 and disassembler for programs written on .NET technology.
-As you know, programs in Visual Basic can be compiled into interpreted p-code or into native code. .NET assembly always compiled to just in time compilable IL code.
+VB Decompiler is an advanced tool that can decompile programs (EXE, DLL, or OCX) written in Visual Basic 5.0/6.0 and disassemble programs based on .NET technology.
+As you know, programs written in Visual Basic can be compiled to interpreted p-code or to native code, and a .NET assembly is always compiled to Microsoft intermediate language (MSIL).

-Since p-code consists of high-level commands, there is a real possibility to decompile it into the source code (of course, the names of variables and some functions will not be decompiled).
-VB Decompiler supports up to 1400 p-code commands and restores source code as much as possible precisely.
-And after some modifications you may try to compile generated code.
+Since p-code consists of high-level commands, most code can be decompiled to source (without the names of variables and some functions).
+VB Decompiler supports up to 1400 p-code commands and restores source code as precisely as possible.
+Then you can manually finish that source code and try to compile it again.

-If a program was compiled to .NET assembly, decompiler will recovery all tables and modules in managed assembly and disassemble all methods, functions and events using IL disassembler. .NET Framework is not needed for decompilation.
-Decompilation supported on all Windows 32 bit operation systems.
+In case of a program compiled to a .NET assembly, VB Decompiler will recover all tables and modules from a managed assembly and disassemble all methods, functions, and events using the IL disassembler.
+Decompilation to original source code is not possible at this time, but we provides decompilation service.
+VB Decompiler does not require the .NET Framework to be installed for decompilation.
+Decompilation is supported on all 32-bit Windows operating systems.

 |Decompiling of the forms (frm and frx) and usercontrols (ctl, ctx)|